I regularly hear from readers who want to grow in their prophetic gift or ability but are not sure how to move forward. Some reasons include:

 - Why Is My Spiritual Gift Or Ministry Not Being Released?

 The NT Biblical guideline for those who are operating in the general gift of prophecy is: do not bring corrective, directive or commissioning words.
 If you sense something along these lines strongly, share it with a pastor/minister or leader rather than directly to a person or group.

 For more information, especially about commissioning, see the article, ‘Is Personal Prophecy Biblical?’

 Do you have any questions or ideas to share about concerns with prophetic accuracy when you are starting out?
 I would love to hear from you.
-Leave a comment on the comments box.
-If the comments box is not visible, click on this link and scroll down.
+Leave a comment on the comments box below

 © Helen Calder Enliven Blog – Prophetic Teaching